 Pg Dip.Couns, MBACP (Snr.
 Accred), UKRCP

 Training, qualifications & experience

-Further to my initial training, I have over the years completed many other additional trainings at Post Graduate level, including an in-depth specialist trauma training in Somatic Trauma Therapy (completed 2007).
+Over the years I have completed many additional trainings at Post Graduate level including an in-depth specialist trauma training in Somatic Trauma Therapy (completed 2007).
 This therapy draws on ideas and practice from several models such as CBT (Cognitive Behaviour Therapy, where we are looking at what is happening 'now' - focusing on thoughts, behaviours and emotions and how these affect us - 'how we think affects how we feel and can determine our behaviours'), Attachment Psychotherapy (looking at our 'attachments' and relational experiences past and present and their impact - sometimes traumatic), Relaxation Techniques and Anxiety 'management' and Body Psychotherapy (working with physiological/somatic responses in the body and the mind/body connection).

 I adhere to the BACP Ethical Framework for Good Practice in Counselling and Psychotherapy.